haranobuhardo/Gas-Detection-Using-Traditional-ML/Readme.md

 The dataset can be used for the following stages of machine learning:

-1. Basic ML - Only using numerical data to classify the current environmental condition (Decision Tree, kNN)
+1. Basic ML - Only using numerical data to classify the current environmental condition (Decision Tree, kNN) -> this is what we are planning to do for the moment.
 2. Intermediate ML - Using OpenCV to add thermal camera images as a model feature (increasing accuracy on low concentration gas)
 3. Adv ML - Implementing deep learning to create a self-learning model